MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-433-Energy-Efficiency-Standards-Design-Construction-New-Federal-Commercial-MultiFamily-HighRise-Residential-Buildings/section-433.2.md

 *ASHRAE Baseline Building 2010* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in ANSI/ASHRAE/IESNA Standard 90.1-2010, Energy Standard for Buildings Except Low-Rise Residential Buildings, 2010 (incorporated by reference, see § 433.3).

-*ASHRAE Baseline Building 2013* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in ANSI/ASHRAE/IES Standard 90.1-2013, Energy Standard for Buildings Except Low-Rise Residential Buildings, 2013 (incorporated by reference, see § 433.3).
+*ASHRAE Baseline Building 2013* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in ASHRAE 90.1-2013 (incorporated by reference, see § 433.3).

+*ASHRAE Baseline Building 2019* means a building that is otherwise identical to the proposed building but is designed to meet, but not exceed, the energy efficiency specifications in ASHRAE 90.1-2019 (incorporated by reference, see § 433.3).

 *Commercial and multi-family high-rise residential building* means all buildings other than low-rise residential buildings.